Nexmo/stitch-js-quickstart/docs/2-inviting-members.md

 ### 1.2 - Generate a User JWT

-Generate a JWT for the user and take a note of it.
+Generate a JWT for the user.
+The JWT will be stored to the `SECOND_USER_JWT` variable.
 Remember to change the `YOUR_APP_ID` value in the command.

 ```bash
 $ SECOND_USER_JWT="$(nexmo jwt:generate ./private.key sub=alice exp=$(($(date +%s)+86400)) acl='{"paths": {"/v1/sessions/**": {}, "/v1/users/**": {}, "/v1/conversations/**": {}}}' application_id=YOUR_APP_ID)"
 ```

-*Note: The above command saves the generated JWT to a `SECOND_USER_JWT` variable.
-It also sets the expiry of the JWT to one day from now.*
+*Note: The above command sets the expiry of the JWT to one day from now.*

 You can see the JWT for the user by running the following: